Brandon Marshall: Place in NFL rankings

 On December 7, 2008, in the 13th game of the season, Marshall caught 11 passes for 91 yards and two touchdowns, as part of a 24–17 home victory over the Kansas City Chiefs.
 The 91 yards gave him over 1,000 receiving yards for the second consecutive season.
 Marshall had his second career multi-touchdown game as well; the first also occurred in a home victory over the Chiefs in the 13th game of the prior season.
-That game was also where Marshall eclipsed 1,000 receiving yards for a season for the first time in his career.

 Marshall finished the season ranked third among NFL wide receivers in receptions (104), seventh in receiving yards (1,265), fifth in receiving yards per game (84.3), seventh in yards after the catch (419), third in catches that led to first downs (65) and first in number of times targeted for the second consecutive season (181).
 The 104 catches were a career-high for Marshall and also made him only the ninth player in NFL history (second Broncos player) to have at least 100 receptions in back-to-back seasons.
 He finished first in fan voting for AFC wide receivers in the 2009 Pro Bowl.
 He received 18 more votes than Randy Moss to earn the top spot.
 Four wide receivers are chosen to play in the game.
 Fan voting accounts for one-third of the total voting (players and coaches account for the other two-thirds).
 He was officially picked to play in his first Pro Bowl when selections were announced on December 16, 2008.
 Marshall was chosen as a starter.